AutoGIS-2019/final-assignment-vipy123/grading.md

 # Feedback for the final assignment

 Very interesting and important topic for the final work!
 If you want, you could discuss further with Joose Helle who has developed the clean path application (in Javascript) :).
-Also, if you haven't already taken it, I recommend that you have a look at the full stack course offered by the CS department :)
+Also, if you haven't already taken it, I recommend that you have a look at the full stack course offered by the CS department :) By the way, is this repository public on purpose?
+It can be, but just that you are aware of it!

 Please find detailed feedback below.
 Suggestions for improvement are marked as **bold**.